Asice-Cloud/DbQa/README.md

 ### 5. Optimization and Debugging

-* Optimize algorithm performance, reducing qubit count and gate operations.
+* Optimize algorithm performance, reducing Qbit count and gate operations.
 * Debug the system using simulators and actual quantum hardware.